rherranzg/Hermes/README.md

 - Currently it only supports EC2 service.
 More services coming.
 - The HOUR you define in cron, is Ireland Time (usually 1 hour less than Madrid time).
-- You must specify time interval in which Lambda function runs.
-You must match the "current" time (the time Lambda function runs) with the exact time in your cron expression.
+- When you configure the Lambda function, you specify time interval which Lambda function runs.
+You must match the "current" time (the exact time where Lambda function runs) with the exact time you define in your cron expression.
 Wildcards and ranges are recommended.
 - The resources must be created out of Lambda before using this function.